 Generations Working Better Together

-This extremely informative, entertaining, solutions-based session explores why younger and older people don’t see eye to eye and what to do about it in the workplace.
+This extremely informative, entertaining, solutions-based keynote explores why younger and older people don’t see eye to eye and what to do about it in the workplace.
 From pointers on motivating, managing and retaining younger employees to ways of preventing older managers from losing their minds, this research-based program shows it’s possible for baby boomers and Gen X and Y employees to work well together.

 The under 30 workforce Generation X on steroids: high-performance, high maintenance and a strong sense of self-worth